Dosing Underway in World’s First in Vivo CRISPR Trial for Primary Hyperoxaluria

 For further details, see the official press release here.

 We will continue to update you on the gene-editing clinical trials as new details emerge.
-In the meantime, can find all of our coverage on clinical-stage gene editing programmes here.
+In the meantime, you can find all of our coverage on clinical-stage gene editing programmes here.

 For a complete overview of current gene editing clinical trials, check out CRISPR Medicine News' Clinical Trials Database.